-- Applicants for PGY-2 positions and above must be currently or recently active in the practice of medicine, either in an accredited training program or in clinical practice.
+- Applicants for PGY-2 positions (if currently available) and above must be currently active in the practice of medicine, either in an accredited training program or in clinical practice.

 - Applicants from medical school outside of the United States or Canada must have relevant US clinical training experience.